CS Victoria Vânju Mare

-The club was established in 2002 by the merger between Real Vânju Mare and Constructorul Drobeta-Turnu Severin.
-Building played its home matches at first on Municipal Stadium in Drobeta-Turnu Severin, then moving on Victoria Stadium in Vânju Mare and Dunărea Stadium in Orșova.
-At its best, Building played in the second tier, Liga II, but with no notable results.
+Building initially played its home matches at the Municipal Stadium in Drobeta-Turnu Severin, later moving to Victoria Stadium in Vânju Mare and Dunărea Stadium in Orșova.
+At its best, Building played in the second tier, Liga II, but without achieving notable results.
+Building Vânju Mare was owned by Mihaela Giuca, the first woman to be in charge of a football club in Romania.
+The club was dissolved in 2009 but was re-founded in 2011 under the name Real Vânju Mare.